web-genie-ai/web-genie-ai/README.md

 ## Overview

-BTCopilot Subnet leverages state-of-the-art AI models to interpret and convert various types of prompts into complete, deployable projects.
-Whether you're starting with a simple HTML/CSS framework or aiming to develop a complex React application, BTCopilot can generate the entire codebase, ensuring it meets your specified requirements and is ready for immediate deployment.
+WebGenieAI Subnet leverages state-of-the-art AI models to interpret and convert various types of prompts into complete, deployable projects.
+Whether you're starting with a simple HTML/CSS framework or aiming to develop a complex React application, WebGenieAI can generate the entire codebase, ensuring it meets your specified requirements and is ready for immediate deployment.

 ### Vision

-BTCopilot envisions a future where project creation is seamless, automated, and efficient, empowering developers to focus more on innovation and less on repetitive coding tasks.
-By harnessing the capabilities of the Bittensor network, BTCopilot fosters a competitive environment that drives continuous improvement in AI-generated outputs.
+WebGenieAI envisions a future where project creation is seamless, automated, and efficient, empowering developers to focus more on innovation and less on repetitive coding tasks.
+By harnessing the capabilities of the Bittensor network, WebGenieAI fosters a competitive environment that drives continuous improvement in AI-generated outputs.

 ### Purpose

-The primary purpose of BTCopilot is to:
+The primary purpose of WebGenieAI is to:

 - Automate Project Generation: Provide a platform that can autonomously generate high-quality projects from diverse input prompts.
 - Enhance Productivity: Reduce the time and effort required for project development, enabling developers to quickly bring their ideas to life.